-the SEC as an investment adviser if it is engaged in the business of providing investment advice to others for compensation;

-- the SEC as a broker-dealer if it is engaged in the business of effecting transactions in securities for the account of others or engaged in the business of buying and selling securities for its own account; - the CFTC as a swap-dealer if it is engaged in swap dealing activities above a de minimis threshold; and the CFTC as an ECM if it calibrit or eccents orders to hum or call - the CFTC as an FCM if it solicits or accepts orders to buy or sell futures or options on futures and accepts money or other assets from customers to support such orders.
+- the SEC as an investment adviser if it is engaged in the business of providing investment advice to others for compensation; - the SEC as a broker-dealer if it is engaged in the business of effecting transactions in securities for the account of others or buying and selling securities for its own account, other than in an ordinary trader capacity; - the CFTC as a swap dealer if it is engaged in swap dealing activities above a de minimis threshold; and - the CFTC as an FCM if it solicits or accepts orders to buy or sell futures or options on futures and accepts money or other assets from customers to support such orders.

 Many firms regulated by a Markets Regulator must also become members of a self-regulatory organisation (SRO), which are subject to oversight by the relevant Markets Regulator.
-For example, broker-dealers must generally become members of the Financial Industry Regulatory Authority (FINRA) and swap dealers and FCMs must become members of the National Futures Association (NFA).
+For example, brokerdealers must generally become members of the Financial Industry Regulatory Authority (FINRA) and swap dealers and FCMs must become members of the National Futures Association (NFA).

 Registration for firms involves submitting an application to the relevant Markets Regulator or SRO.
-The application requirements vary but will generally request information regarding the ownership of the applicant, certain prior criminal, civil or regulatory history, evidence of financial and capital adequacy, information relating to its operations and compliance capabilities, among others.
-Certain firm personnel are also subject to licensing and qualification requirements.
+The application requirements vary but will generally request information regarding the ownership of the applicant, certain prior criminal, civil or regulatory history, evidence of financial and capital adequacy, information relating to its proposed operations and compliance capabilities, among others.
+Certain firm personnel are also subject to individual licensing and qualification requirements.